-Create, we can now verify that the our report has been added to the Dashboard by clicking on the
+Create, we can now verify that our report has been added to the Dashboard by clicking on the

 Add to Dashboard menu.

 We can also visit the Dashboard directly by clicking on the

-Dashboard navigation item in the header, which shows our newly created Dashboard and the associated Report.
+Dashboard navigation item in the header, which shows our newly created Dashboard.

 And with that, you have now setup a complete end-to-end data solution with Meltano! 🎉

 To learn about more Meltano recipes and functionality with our tutorials.